duracell80/MoodeAudio-OLED/README.md

 # MoodeAudio-OLED
 OLED 128x64 for MoodeAudio

-This is a forked version of the original script with some major tweaks that make the OLED screen output more useful for Internet Radio usage.
+This is a forked version of the original script by naisema with some major tweaks that make the OLED screen output more useful for Internet Radio usage in a hardware project.
+I gutted the inside of a broken iView ATSC Box in testing.
 To get the best out of this script cue up your favourite radio stations in a saved playlist so that Moode can feel like a radio device.<br /><br />

 ![Playing State](https://raw.githubusercontent.com/duracell80/MoodeAudio-OLED/master/example-playing-state.jpg)